Joseph Goodman (game designer): Career

-Joseph Goodman has been a gaming professional since 1994, when he self-published The Dark Library, a fanzine for his interest in miniatures games such as Warhammer 40k.
-Heartbreaker Hobbies & Games later hired him as editor-in-chief of their own magazine, Forge: The Magazine of Miniature Gaming.
-Goodman then started his own game publishing company, Goodman Games, with his first RPG being Broncosaurus Rex.
-Despite success with Broncosaurus Rex and then moving to fantasy dungeon crawls, Goodman did not bring any game designers in house and continued to work with creators on a freelance basis.
-With Dungeon Crawl Classics, Goodman was trying to publish the sort of intelligent dungeon crawl adventures that he was interested in playing, and he wanted to serve the large part of the demographic market made up of older gamers.
-In 2004, Goodman also developed the Dragonmech setting, which he released under White Wolf's Swords & Sorcery label.
+Joseph Goodman has worked as a professional in the gaming field since self-publishing The Dark Library in 1994, a fanzine for his interest in miniatures games such as Warhammer 40k.
+Heartbreaker Hobbies & Games later hired him to be the editor-in-chief of their publication, Forge: The Magazine of Miniature Gaming.
+Goodman then started his own game publishing company, Goodman Games, with his first RPG being Broncosaurus Rex (2001).
+Despite success with Broncosaurus Rex and then moving to fantasy dungeon crawls, Goodman did not hire any in-house game designers and worked with creators freelance instead.
+Goodman started publishing the Dungeon Crawl Classics line in 2003, with the intent to publish intelligent dungeon crawl adventures like those he enjoyed playing, and he wanted to serve the large part of the demographic market made up of older gamers.
+Goodman also developed the Dragonmech setting, which he released in 2004 under the Sword and Sorcery Studios imprint of White Wolf.